mohit-codes/Farmer-Portal.v1/README.md

 # Farmer-Portal.v1

-## Portal for Farmers :tractor:	 to sell the produce at a better rate .
+## Android application for Farmers to sell the produce at a better rate .

-#### Interface for anyone to buy the produce/vegetable – initially visit the place and buy or have courier service integrated to deliver the vegetables o Farmers can get a better price for their produce, no additional cost spent in marketing and delivery of goods , however they can choose to charge more by delivering the items themselves •
+#### Interface for anyone to buy the produce/vegetable – initially visit the place and buy or have courier service integrated to deliver the vegetables o Farmers can get a better price for their produce, no additional cost spent in marketing and delivery of goods , however they can choose to charge more by delivering the items themselves .

-#### Project is under development :construction: but it will be deployed soon :soon:.

-#### Made with :heart:

 ###### Contributor @mohit-codes